University of Technology Sydney

 Intent:

-This QUIZ will provide students an opportunity to understand the financial theory and basic concepts relevant to feasibility study.
+This QUIZ will provide students with an opportunity to understand the financial theory and basic concepts relevant to feasibility studies.
 Feedback will be provided immediately after the quiz through discussion of the results.
-Please refer to assessment documents for model details.
+Please refer to the assessment documents for model details.

 Objective(s):